-Eduroam is a worldwide roaming access service developed for the international research and education community. Åbo Akademi University and Novia UAS are members of Eduroam.
+Eduroam is a worldwide roaming access service developed for the international research and education community. Åbo Akademi University is a member of Eduroam.
 Eduroam offers a safe and easy wireless connection to the Internet free of charge.
-University members can use the Eduroam network in other Eduroam organizations around the world.
+University members can use the Eduroam network in other Eduroam organisations around the world.
+The coverage of the wireless Eduroam on campus increases continuously but it is still in early stages.